JohnFranclin/personalpage/README.md

 # This is my personal web page

-Build with React and Tailwindcss.
+Built with React and Tailwindcss.